MLH/Twilio-GHW-Cloud-Week/README.md

 Make sure your Twilio Dev Phone is running and open it in your browser.
 In a new terminal, paste the edited curl command, and press enter.
 Your Dev Phone should ring and you should hear "hello world".

-### Step 3: Daily challenge complete!
+### Step 3: Challenge complete!
 Time to submit.

-Congratulations on completing the day 3 challenge!
+Congratulations on completing the Challenge 3!
 To submit, take a screenshot of your Dev Phone call log to show you received the call.

 ## Challenge 6: Deploy from the Twilio CodeExchange

 CodeExchange makes it easy to get started with any app.
 It’s a searchable directory of customizable code samples, written by developers around the world, vetted by Twilio experts, and ready for you to use.
 We can’t wait to see what you build using CodeExchange code samples.
 Go ahead and get started by checking it out now.
 Pick one of the Applications and deploy it to your Twilio account.
 [Twilio CodeExchange](https://www.twilio.com/code-exchange?q=&f=serverless).

-Don't forget to take a screenshot of your deployment and submit it to the GHW Security Week day-of form!
+Don't forget to take a screenshot of your deployment and submit it to the GHW Cloud Week day-of form!

 # Frequently Asked Questions

 ## I have an existing account with Twilio credit, what do I do?

-If that account is a trial account, using the upgrade code will replace your trial credit with $25 of real credit.
-If you have trial credit you want to use, it's recommended you use this before using the upgrade code.
+You can simply start a new account.
+While signed in, head over to your [accounts summary page](https://hackp.ac/ghwcloud-twilio-accounts) and create a new account.
+This account will start out with the $15 free trial.

 ## My Twilio account was suspended

-Please contact a Twilio team member in the Twilio channel in the GHW Discord.
+Please contact a member of the MLH team on the GHW discord channel.